A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Restrict network access to the Das Parking Management System to trusted IP addresses only
+• Restrict network access to the Das Parking Management System web interface using firewall rules or a VPN, limiting it to trusted operator networks.

 Patch Information